cockroachdb/docs/cockroachcloud/cluster-management.md

 You can add or remove nodes from your cluster through the Console.
 See [Planning your cluster](#planning-your-cluster) for cluster requirements and recommendations before proceeding.

 {{site.data.alerts.callout_info}}
-At this time, you cannot use the Console to scale up a single-node cluster or scale down to a single-node cluster.
-For these changes, contact [Support](https://support.cockroachlabs.com).
+At this time, you cannot use the Console to scale a multi-node cluster down to a single-node cluster.
+If you need to do this, contact [Support](https://support.cockroachlabs.com).
 {{site.data.alerts.end}}

 To add or remove nodes from your cluster: